martinjungblut/formscribe/README.md

 # FormScribe
 [![Build Status](https://travis-ci.org/martinjungblut/formscribe.svg?branch=master)](https://travis-ci.org/martinjungblut/formscribe)

-FormScribe is a Python 3 library intended to make form validation and processing both easy and correct.
+FormScribe is a Python library intended to make form validation and processing both easy and correct.
 It's framework agnostic and test covered.
 It supports dynamic dependencies and post-validation actions through a declarative API, while using a minimal amount of magic.
+Python versions 2.6, 2.7, and 3.2+ are supported.

 ### How can I install it?
 Simply run `pip install formscribe`.
 The usage of a virtualenv is highly recommended.